-In remarks at his first open session Board of Governors meeting today, Postmaster General Louis DeJoy outlined his strategy for a “transformative process” for the Postal Service.
+In remarks at his first open session Board of Governors meeting on Aug.
+7, Postmaster General Louis DeJoy outlined his strategy for a “transformative process” for the Postal Service.

 “Our goal is to change and improve the Postal Service to better serve the American public, and I am excited about the opportunities ahead,” said DeJoy.
 “I am enthusiastic and energized about the prospects for our future and our untapped promise.”